 Income from employment is taxed monthly at a progressive tax rate that caps at 45%.

-The tax rates from China’s State Administration of Taxation (SAT) for 2018 are as follows:
+The tax rates from China’s State Administration of Taxation (SAT) for residents in 2019 are as follows:

 |0 – 3,000||3%|